 Element Definition

 Date Date of the event.

 Time Time of the event.

 Ticket Ticket number associated with the event.

-Pattern Trigger Expression
+Pattern Alarm trigger name associated with the event.

 Action Action taken to resolve event.

 Data Buffer

 Use the Data Buffer browser to view the contents of the data buffer generated by a target console.